Evolutionary-Intelligence/DistributedEvolutionaryComputation/ACM-Proceedings-of-Genetic-and-Evolutionary-Computation-Conference_GECCO.md

-# ACM-GECCO (ACM Proceedings of Genetic and Evolutionary Computation Conference)
+# ACM Proceedings of Genetic and Evolutionary Computation Conference (GECCO)

 ## 2020